VirtusLab/Inkuire/README.md

 ---
 ### Input signatures

 Currently tool accepts any correct Kotlin signature.
-Additionally, it supports `*` character as wildcard, which matches any type
+Additionally, it supports `*` wildcard as a top-level star projection.

 ---